Economic history of the United States: Confederation: 1781–1789

 A brief economic recession followed the war, but prosperity returned by 1786.
 About 60,000 to 80,000 American Loyalists left the U.S. for elsewhere in the British Empire, especially Canada.
 They took their slaves but left lands and properties behind.
 Some returned in the mid-1780s, especially to more welcoming states like New York and South Carolina.
 Economically mid-Atlantic states recovered particularly quickly and began manufacturing and processing goods, while New England and the South experienced more uneven recoveries.
 Trade with Britain resumed, and the volume of British imports after the war matched the volume from before the war, but exports fell precipitously.

 John Adams, serving as the minister to Britain, called for a retaliatory tariff in order to force the British to negotiate a commercial treaty, particularly regarding access to Caribbean markets.
 However, Congress lacked the power to regulate foreign commerce or compel the states to follow a unified trade policy, and Britain proved unwilling to negotiate.
 While trade with the British did not fully recover, the U.S. expanded trade with France, the Netherlands, Portugal, and other European countries.
-Despite these good economic conditions, many traders complained of the high duties imposed by each state, which served to restrain interstate trade.
-Many creditors also suffered from the failure of domestic governments to repay debts incurred during the war.
+Despite these good economic conditions, traders complained of the high duties imposed by each state, which served to restrain interstate trade.
+A number of creditors also suffered from the failure of domestic governments to repay debts incurred during the war.
 Though the 1780s saw moderate economic growth, many experienced economic anxiety, and Congress received much of the blame for failing to foster a stronger economy.
 On the positive side, the states gave Congress control of the western lands and an effective system for population expansion was developed.
 The Northwest Ordinance of 1787 abolished slavery in the area north of the Ohio River and promised statehood when a territory reached a threshold population, as Ohio did in 1803.